Data Analysis

 When to Discuss Data Analysis

-Data analysis should be clearly explained in the methodology chapter, before presenting findings.
+Data analysis should be explained clearly within the methodology chapter before findings are presented.

 You should: